MinimalistCSS/minimalistcss.github.io/content/Components/collapse.md

 weight: 25
 ---

 This collapse is an example created using classes.
-There is no class of collapse
+There is no class of collapse.

 <div class="bg-gray-lightest gray-darkest px-5 py-3 br-3 border-l bw-6 bc-gray">
     <p>